LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 [ Back to the Top ](#white-board-exercises)

-### Week 4: Ruby
+### Week 4: React

 **Student 1:**
 TECH QUESTIONS:
 1) What text editor do you use and why?
-2) Compare and contrast equality operators in JavaScript and Ruby.
+2) What is a DOM event?
-3) Do all dynamically-typed languages support type coersion?
+3) What is the difference between React state and props?

 PROMPT:
 As a developer, you are given a string containing multiple words.
 Create a function that capitalizes all the words in the string.
-(Can be done in JS or Ruby)

 INSTRUCTOR'S NOTES:
 ```javascript